Can Dogs See Color? Which Ones?

 When it comes down to whether or not dogs can see in color – and what colors they can see, if so – it’s important to know what exactly color is.
 After all, as humans, it can be hard for us to imagine other animals seeing in entirely different ways than us!

 Color is produced when our eyes receive waves of light from an object.
-Certain parts of the eyes, such as the retinas, are able to interpret these waves of light and relay the message to the brain.
+Certain parts of the eyes, such as the retinas, can interpret these waves of light and relay the message to the brain.
 From there, the brain is able to understand it as certain colors.

 How Humans See Color